 Net operating income ("NOI") is not a measure recognized under International Financial Reporting Standards ("IFRS") and does not have a standardized meaning prescribed by IFRS.
-NOI is a supplemental measure of a company's performance and the Company believes that NOI is a relevant measure of its ability to pay dividends on the Company's Common Shares.
+NOI is a supplemental measure of a Company's performance and the Company believes that NOI is a relevant measure of the underlying performance of its operating business segments.
 The IFRS measurement most directly comparable to NOI is net income (loss).

-NOI is defined as net income (loss) computed in accordance with IFRS, excluding gains or losses from the sale of depreciable real estate, but before the provision (recovery) of income taxes, depreciation and amortization, net finance charges, administrative expenses and impairment losses.
+NOI is defined as net income (loss) computed in accordance with IFRS, excluding gains or losses from the sale of depreciable real estate, but before the provision (recovery) of income taxes, depreciation and amortization, net finance charges, administrative expenses, impairment losses and non-recurring items such as transaction costs.